IsmaelMiranda11/airbnb_rio_de_janeiro/README.md

 ## What is necessary <a name="what"></a>

 The code was developed in python version 3.8.
-These libraries will be needed to run properlly:
+These libraries will be needed to run properly:
 -	Pandas ( pip install pandas )
 -	NumPy ( pip install numpy )
 -	Sklearn ( pip install sklearn )